 Today, tourists clasping Lonely Planet guides can often be observed forming a line outside.
 Despite, or perhaps because of, the buzz, Kádár stuck to its blueprint.
 The servers still wear outfits that could rival the wardrobe collection of Soviet movies in the '50s.
 Sticky red-and-white checkered tablecloths still adorn all tables.
 The food is still mediocre at best.
 Graying regulars still show up at lunchtime, although their numbers are dwindling.
 Prices are beginning to reflect Kádár's new-found popularity, but with €7-9 main dishes, they're relatively low.

 Once you're finished with your lunch, follow the local protocol and tip your server, then walk up to the amiable gentleman at the entrance to pay for your meal (he's Sándor Orbán, the owner).
-Note that the Jewish-Hungarian foods are usually served on Saturdays and that Kádár is closed on Sundays and Mondays.
-After your meal, it's worth popping in to the restored Klauzál Square market hall that dates back to the days of the Austro-Hungarian Empire and is located two doors down from Kádár Étkezde.
+Note that the Jewish-Hungarian foods are usually served on Saturdays.
+Kádár is closed on Sundays and Mondays.
+After your meal, it's worth popping in to the refurbished Klauzál Square market hall, built during the glory days of the Austro-Hungarian Empire.